synthetics.check.run span

 Synthetic intelligence that speaks OTel nativelyAnd enriches every tool in your stack

-Every check emits a rich OTLP insight pack — anomaly deviations in σ, dependency attribution, cross-monitor correlation signals, screenshot URLs, and W3C traceparent headers.
+Every browser check emits a rich OTLP insight pack: anomaly scores, third-party attribution, screenshot URLs, and W3C traceparent headers.
 Not metrics bolted onto a silo.
 Structured intelligence that flows into your existing backend.

 synthetics.check.name "Checkout Flow"